 Apartment vs house: Which property should you buy and why?

 While some people prefer the space and flexibility of living in the suburbs, others favour the convenience of inner-city living.
 From price to space and maintenance requirements, both houses and apartments have several pros and cons.
 If you're buying a property for investment purposes this becomes a whole different question, depending on your strategy as an investor.

-- Space.
+- Floor space.
 If you want to conquer the final frontier and get more space for your family to live in comfortably, houses offer far more room to move than apartments.

 - Outdoor space.
 If you have a green thumb, you want to expand your home or if you have young kids, a backyard is useful.
 You can build a pergola or entertaining area and enjoy the freedom of having your own outdoor space.

 - Flexibility.
 If you own a house, you can more or less do what you want — there are no owners’ corporation or strata laws to abide by.
 As long as you keep council and building regulations in mind, you’re pretty much free to renovate however you like.
-This means you have the flexibility to conduct upgrades to improve your quality of living.
+You can expand or upgrade the house, adding value and making the place more liveable.

 - Privacy.
 Another benefit of living in a house instead of an apartment is that you’re generally not living in as close proximity to your neighbours.
 So you can enjoy your life without having to worry about disturbing your neighbours (or being disturbed by them).

 - Higher costs (and more bills).
 Living in a house is generally more expensive than living in an apartment.
-This is often due to the larger space of a house, which results in higher gas and electricity bills.
+You have more space to heat and cool, and more furniture and equipment to buy.

 - More affordable.
 While there are some exceptions to the rule, apartments are generally cheaper to buy than houses.
-According to figures from Domain Group (Domain House Price Report March Quarter 2018), Sydney’s median house price passed the $1 million mark in June 2015, the median apartment price was $656,078.
+According to figures from Domain Group (Domain House Price Report March Quarter 2018), Sydney’s median house price was $1,150,357.
+The median apartment price was just $740,041.

 - Less maintenance.
 You don’t have to mow the lawn or tend to the garden when you own an apartment.
 There’s also the fact that there are plenty of maintenance tasks that can be looked after by strata, meaning you have more free time to do whatever you want.

 - Low cost.
-While the reduced space of apartments can be a drawback, it also results in cheaper electricity and gas bills because you only have to heat and cool a smaller area.
+While the reduced space of apartments can be a drawback, it also results in cheaper electricity and gas bills.

 - Location.
-As a general rule, apartments allow you to live closer to everything, from transport and schools to restaurants and even your work.
+Many apartments are built near city centres, allowing you to live closer to everything, from transport and schools to restaurants and even your work.